In Vitro Fertilization (IVF)

 Is IVF CRA eligible in Canada?

 Yes.
-IVF (in vitro fertilization) is a CRA-eligible medical expense under paragraph 118.2(2)(a) as a medical service provided by a licensed medical practitioner, and under paragraph 118.2(2)(v) for fees paid to a fertility clinic to obtain ova or sperm.
-The full cost of an IVF cycle — procedures, lab fees, and associated prescription medications — qualifies for the Medical Expense Tax Credit (METC) and is reimbursable through a Health Spending Account (HSA).
-The CRA's fertility-related expense rules do not require a diagnosis of infertility.
+IVF (in vitro fertilization) is a CRA-eligible medical expense.
+The full cost of an IVF cycle -- procedures, lab fees, and associated prescription medications -- is reimbursable through a Health Spending Account.
+A diagnosis of infertility is not required.

 What Qualifies